nrwl/nx/docs/generated/api-angular/generators/application.md

 Type: `boolean`

-Whether to configure TailwindCSS for the application.
+Whether to configure Tailwind CSS for the application.

 ### backendProject